Local Rule 42.6

 - seeking to re-home the greyhound through at least one other animal adoption, re-homing or rescue agency.

 These re-homing attempts can be undertaken in any order.
-Detailed records of the re-homing attempts must be kept and provided if requested – a checklist is available to assist an Owner follow this process and record their re-homing attempts.
+Detailed records of the re-homing attempts must be kept and provided if requested – a checklist is available as part of the ‘Racing to Retirement’ guide to assist an Owner follow this process and record their re-homing attempts.
 Once a greyhound is successfully re-homed, the Owner is not required to pursue any other options.

-The final part of the rule is the Notice of Intention to Euthanase.
-Where all attempts at re-homing are unsuccessful, and a decision to euthanase is made, an Owner must submit a Notice of Intention to Euthanase (NOI) via FastTrack at least 14 days BEFORE carrying out the euthanasia.
-The NOI on FastTrack requires the Owner to certify that they have undertaken the wind down period and made all the required attempts to re-home their greyhound.
-The wind down activities must continue throughout the NOI period.
+The final part of the rule is the Notice of Intention to Euthanase (NoI).
+Where all attempts at re-homing are unsuccessful, and a decision to euthanase is made, an Owner must submit an NOI via FastTrack at least 14 days BEFORE carrying out the euthanasia.
+If you need help with completing the NOI please contact GRV.
+The NoI on FastTrack requires the Owner to certify that they have undertaken the wind-down period and made all the required attempts to re-home their greyhound.
+The wind-down activities must continue throughout the NoI period.

 Medical exception to re-homing and NOI requirements

-If a greyhound is suffering from a serious medical condition (illness or injury) that causes significant pain or discomfort, or a marked reduction in quality of life, the Owner may be exempt from the wind down, re-homing and NOI requirements of the rule.
-In these circumstances the Owner must obtain certification from a registered veterinarian in the form prescribed by GRV.
+If a greyhound is suffering from a serious medical condition (illness or injury) that causes significant pain or discomfort, or a marked reduction in quality of life, the Owner may be exempt from the wind-down, re-homing and NoI requirements of the rule.
+If seeking a medical exemption, the Owner must obtain certification from a registered veterinarian using the GRV Euthanasia Certificate.
+This certificate contains the certification required by a veterinarian under LR42.6(e) and is the only euthanasia certificate that will be accepted by GRV in support of a medical exemption.
+A copy of this certificate can be downloaded here.
+This is the only form that will be accepted by GRV in support of a medical exemption.

 Behavioural exception to re-homing

-If a registered veterinarian certifies that a greyhound is displaying significant behavioural characteristics that negatively impact on its suitability as a pet, including aggression towards humans or other animal, the Owner may apply for an exception from the re-homing requirements of LR42.6.
+If a registered veterinarian certifies that a greyhound is displaying significant behavioural characteristics that negatively impact on its suitability as a pet, including aggression towards humans or other animals, the Owner may apply for an exemption from the re-homing requirements of LR42.6.
 The Owner must still complete the 28 wind-down period and submit an NOI before carrying out the euthanasia.
+If seeking a behavioural exemption, a GRV Re-homing Unsuitability Certificate must be lodged with the NoI.
+A copy of this certificate can be downloaded here.
+This is the only form that will be accepted by GRV in support of a behavioural exemption.

 A retirement process checklist for Local Rule 42.6 can be downloaded here.